 Did you know that fluoride remains effective for a lifetime after use and after one stops using it?

-If the region’s water fluoride has over 0.6% PPM (fluoride measuring unit, parts per million) of fluoride, there is no need for supplementary fluoride edibles (The ideal water has 1 PPM of fluoride).
+If the region’s water fluoride has over 0.6% PPM, (fluoride measuring unit, parts per million) of fluoride, there is absolutely no need for supplementary fluoride edibles (the ideal water has around 1 PPM of fluoride).

-The costs of adding fluoride to water are high, and hence the method of adding fluoride to iodized salt is chosen, which is also on the agenda in Iran.
-This method can reduce 40 to 70% of decays.
+The costs of adding fluoride to water are high, and hence, adding fluoride to iodized salt is chosen, which is also on the agenda in Iran.
+This method may reduce 40 to 70% of decay.
 It’s noteworthy, however, that the use of fluoridated iodized salt should not serve to encourage excessive salt use due to its harmfulness.
-Fluoride edibles should not be prescribed until 6 months from birth, not matter how low the level of fluoride in the residential area’s water supply is.
+Fluoride edibles should not be prescribed until 6 months from birth, no matter how low the level of fluoride in the residential area’s water supply is.

 Pay attention to your residential water’s fluoride level and consume fluoride edibles under your dentist’s supervision.
-Research shows that increase in dental fluoride increases the chance of peritonitis (advanced peritonitis), such that those living in regions with high fluoride will have a higher chance of suffering from this disease.
+Research shows that an increase in dental fluoride increases the chance of peritonitis (advanced peritonitis), including those living in regions with high fluoride.
+People living will have a higher chance of suffering from this disease.

 Side effects of fluoride